 |The motion of an object is determined by the sum of the forces acting on it; if the total force on the object is not zero, its motion will change.
 The greater the mass of the object, the greater the force needed to achieve the same change in motion.
 For any given object, a larger force causes a larger change in motion.|

 Alignment agreement: Thanks for your feedback!All positions of objects and the directions of forces and motions must be described in an arbitrarily chosen reference frame and arbitrarily chosen units of size.
 In order to share information with other people, these choices must also be shared.

 |Models can be used to represent systems and their interactions.|

 Each group needs:

-- 1 compact disc (CD); ask students to bring used CDs from home (old software or free trial CDs) or purchase blank CDs for < $1 each
+- 1 compact disc (CD); ask students to bring used CDs from home or purchase blank CDs, available online

 - 1 plastic bottle with a cap, ~16 oz. size, such as a soda bottle